 At Lifeskills South Florida, we treat the full continuum of post-traumatic stress responses, including both simple and complex PTSD.
 Each client is individually assessed and treatment plans are individualized to address the specific clinical issues.
 We offer both female and male trauma tracks where clients have a space to safely process issues related to their traumatic experiences.
 These groups also offer psycho-education regarding trauma and its effects as well as concrete skills to enable clients to cope with the debilitating aftereffects of trauma including flashbacks, nightmares and dissociation.
 In addition to the gender specific trauma groups, the treatment team at Lifeskills includes specially trained clinicians who provide targeted trauma treatment, including Prolonged Exposure, EMDR, and Cognitive Processing Therapy.
-To learn more about our PTSD treatment programs, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about our PTSD treatment programs, please contact us.

 Call us at 1.844.749.1560 or fill out the form below to get in touch.